trigaut/ten-poker/README.md

 yarn start
 ```

-Now play poker!
+Now you are ready to play poker!

+### Simulating a multiplayer game locally

 You may want to play against yourself when you are developing locally so just
-run the clients on two separate ports In your first terminal run
+run the clients on two separate ports.

+In your first terminal run
 ```
 PORT=8001 yarn start
 ```